 Exceeds the conquerors of th’ uncharted skies?

-In the first line the speaker offers up the image of a new land being discovered by “expectant eyes.”
-The thrill and importance of this discovery does not count for half of what Curie did.
+In the first line, the speaker offers up the image of new land being discovered by “expectant eyes.”
+The thrill and importance of this discovery do not count for half of what Curie did.
 The speaker states that this imaginary adventurer, who knows achievement well, could not even touch what Curie did.

 So would I be this woman whom the world